trepmag/jrac/README.txt

   }

 There is also an event 'viewport_events' which is triggered on every events of the previous decribed viewport observator.
-Use jQuery bind to user it.
+Use the jQuery bind methode to act on it.

 * REQUIEREMENTS *

-jrac use jQuery and jQuery UI.
+jrac use jQuery and jQuery-UI.

 - Developped with jQuery 1.6.1 and jQuery-UI 1.8.13
 - Tested with jQuery 1.4.4 and jQuery-UI 1.8.7